Prince Harry reveals Charles ‘won’t speak to me’ amid security battle

 Prince Harry reveals Charles ‘won’t speak to me’ and wants ‘reconciliation’ with royal family

-Duke of Sussex calls on Sir Keir Starmer to step in and review Court of Appeal ‘stitch-up’ ruling after losing battle over his security arrangements
+Prince Harry has revealed his father “won’t speak to me” as he made an emotional plea for “reconciliation” with his family.

+Following “so many disagreements”, the Duke of Sussex said he has now “forgiven” his family as he spoke of his fears over how long the King has left to live.

-Prince Harry has said his father, King Charles, no longer talks to him as a result of his legal battle over changes to his security arrangements after he stepped down from royal duties.
+But Harry admitted that Charles no longer talks to him because of the duke’s legal battle over changes to his security arrangements after he quit royal duties.

-And he called on Sir Keir Starmer to step in and review a Court of Appeal ruling that went against him after he lost a challenge over the levels of security he is entitled to receive in the UK.
+The prince’s candid interview on Friday came as he called on prime minister Keir Starmer to step in to review a Court of Appeal ruling that went against him over the levels of security he is entitled to in the UK.

-“I would ask the prime minister to step in.
-I would ask Yvette Cooper, the home secretary, to look at this very, very carefully,” Harry said.

-The decision was “a good old-fashioned stitch-up”, the prince claimed, adding that the specialist body that reviewed the security arrangements should be reviewed.
+Harry claimed the decision was “a good old-fashioned stitch-up” and stressed that better security was key to repairing his relationship with his family.

-The Duke of Sussex said he was devastated about losing his legal challenge against the Home Office and claimed that “for the time being” it was impossible for him to bring his family to the UK safely.

-Of his estranged relationship with the monarch, he said: “He won't speak to me because of this security stuff”, adding that he did not know how long the King had left to live.
+Of his estranged relationship with the 76-year-old monarch, the duke told the BBC: “He won't speak to me because of this security stuff.

-“There have been so many disagreements between myself and some of my family,” he said in an emotional interview with the BBC.
+“There have been so many disagreements between myself and some of my family.”

 He said some members of his family would never forgive him for the book he wrote, Spare, in which he revealed a host of royal secrets.